spasam/pgdump-serde/README.md

 # Hive pg_dump format support

-This SerDe adds support for reading pg_dump ouput (data only)
+This SerDe adds support for reading pg_dump plain ouput.
+It does not support skipping header/footer lines.
+Header/footer data will have to be manually removed.
+Other alternative is to use `COPY` command to generated text format output.

 ## Using